Education projects

 The ENHANCE Alliance is a coalition of 10 major research-intensive universities focusing on science and technology, laying the foundations for an innovative European University of Technology.
 Its objective is to empower students, researchers, and society to effectively advance a sustainable digital and social transformation.

-Over the next decade, ENHANCE plans to fulfil its mission within three transformation clusters: One Campus, Future Knowledge, and Innovative Organizations - with initiatives across education, research, innovation, and service to society.
+Over the next decade, ENHANCE plans to fulfill its mission within three transformation clusters: One Campus, Future Knowledge, and Innovative Organizations - with initiatives across education, research, innovation, and service to society.

 AdLap Systems: versatile modular Advanced Laparoscopy robot platform